smart4solutions/apex_oauth/README.md

 In my presentation at kscope 2015 I promised to release the oauth packages that will enable you to use Google, Facebook and Linked-in authentication in your own applications.
 I finally got around publishing them.

 Please leave your remarks at github, or consider to contribute to the development.
+You can also reach me at `r.martens at smart4solutions.nl`

 #documentation
 To enable your apex-application to use apex_oauth you need to register yourself at the appropriate sites: